Soylent Green is a masterpiece, and I kind of wish it wasn't.

 That population bomb never went off, at least not the way the Ehlrichs predicted.
 The Green Revolution saved us from famine; new technology and social reforms have ensured a much lower growth rate, potentially allowing for a modest and happy rate of dieback, assuming nothing goes wrong.
 Which is where Soylent's modern relevance comes in.
 Here all the billions of us are, two years and change away from 2022, with a planet that we managed to coax enough food out of to feed us—but it's hard to avoid feeling like we bought our lives on credit.
 Certainly, it's enraging to watch a popular movie made 46 years ago that warns of catastrophic climate change.
 Meanwhile, it's amusing, in a deadening sort of way, to poke around the Internet and learn that, 46 years later, right-wingers are still furious at Soylent Green—yet remain fascinated by it, keen on turning it into some sort of parable about the horrors of socialism (and, worse, vegetarianism), a reading so at odds with the screeching bullhorn of the film's text that even seasoned masters of cognitive dissonance cannot entirely manage it.

 And Soylent is, basically, a bludgeon shaped like a movie.
 But it might be at its most graceful in the interstitial moments where it allows its characters to do Normal People Things, like take a shower or eat meat, which they treat as miracles almost beyond their ken.
 Thorn and Sol share a nearly-wordless dinner, made from Simonson's pilfered meat and veggies, and it's heartbreaking how much happiness they're able to eke out of beef stew and an apple.
-And, in a film that is almost entirely humorless, this is the only time it manages anything like a joke (at least one that isn't sick), as when Thorn's served a salad as a first course, and chomps down on some iceberg lettuce for the first time—and clearly has no idea what all of Sol's fuss over "real food" was about.
+And, in a film that is almost entirely humorless, this is the only time it manages anything like a joke (at least one that isn't sick), as when Thorn's served a salad as a first course, and chomps down on some iceberg lettuce for the first time—and clearly has no idea what Sol's fuss over "real food" was all about.

 Of course, "graceful" is hardly the word that would come to mind for most every other scene, though it might be the most graceful film its director, workhorse Richard Fleischer, ever made in terms of technical acumen and confidence.
 In ethos, it's the very polar opposite of what I presume is his other best film, 1966's science-optimistic Fantastic Voyage—it's amazing what a difference seven years can make—but they share much the same sense for meticulous visual storytelling and the same mastery over tone, even if their specific visuals and specific tones couldn't be more different.

 Now, I want to point out here (the why will become evident in a couple of paragraphs) that Soylent Green has a fine story.
 It has an extremely solid conspiracy plot to hang that story on, and the nearly-silent thriller setpiece during a riot that pits Thorn against a would-be assassin is just about as exciting and well-crafted as it could possibly be.
-It also has reasonably good dialogue—even all those "in my day, we wore onions on our belts" diatribes are just about as well-integrated into the flow of the thing as possible—and it has excellent performances, especially from Robinson, but really from practically everybody.
+It also has reasonably good dialogue—even all those "in my day, we wore onions on our belts, and also we had onions" diatribes are just about as well-integrated into the flow of the thing as possible—and it has excellent performances, especially from Robinson, but really from practically everybody.
 (Even Simonson's murderer (Stephen Young) is played with an uncommon amount of empathy for a plot device with two scenes and four lines.)

 But "everybody" definitely includes Heston, who goes for greater restraint than usual.
 Which, yes, is not much restraint in absolute terms; but he finds a great deal of nuanced and contradictory humanity to chew on here in the last widely-celebrated role of his august career.
 He even plays well against Leigh-Taylor in a romantic subplot that, indeed, betrays how much of an objectifying fantasy it must've been for somebody, but which I don't find completely misjudged, because somehow the actors find the right notes to make it work, more as an expression of sadness than actual desire.
 It doesn't hurt that whatever eroticism was originally intended gets undercut on the one hand by the way Thorn is rather plainly more turned-on by faucets and working electricity, and on the other hand by the sheer unpleasantness of the whole concept, and the way Leigh-Taylor embodies the smiling doll-like dependency inherent in that concept.
 "Don't you ever get mad?"
 Thorn asks the docile piece of furniture.
 She replies, without raising her voice and almost as a genuine question, "What for?"